Agarita

 Foliage: Evergreen

-Winter/Early Spring: February-April clusters of tiny, honey-scented yellow flowers appear
+Flowers: Late winter to Early spring (February-April) clusters of tiny, honey-scented yellow flowers appear.

 Plant Care & Characteristics